joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/multidimensional-arrays.md

 created using the Array class constructor.
 Each element of the array represents a day of the week, with index 0 representing Monday, and index 6 representing Sunday.
 These elements can be thought of as the rows in the table.
-You can create each day’s task list by assigning an array literal to each of the seven elements that you create in the `masterTaskList` array.
+You can create each day's task list by assigning an array literal to each of the seven elements that you create in the `masterTaskList` array.
 The array literals represent the columns in the table.